AlankarJagtap/AlankarJagtap/README.md

 <td width="65%" valign="top">

 ### 👨‍💻 About Me
-- 🎓 4th Year **BTech in Artificial Intelligence & Data Science**
+- 🎓 Final-year **BTech student in Artificial Intelligence & Data Science**
+- 💼 Currently working as an **AI Intern at SlideUpLift**, focusing on automation and intelligent systems
-- 🤖 Passionate about **Machine Learning, Deep Learning, Computer Vision and Web Development**
+- 🤖 I love building things with **Machine Learning, Deep Learning, and Backend Automation**
+- ⚙️ Exploring **RAG systems, LangChain, and AI workflow automation** lately
-- 💡 Always curious to build real-world solutions with AI & emerging technologies
+- 🌱 Always curious about **how AI, backend, and automation come together to solve real-world problems**

 </td>
 <td width="35%" align="center" valign="top">